Looks good, handles with uncommon keenness, sets a new ergonomics standard, too

 Welcome to a different kind of Alfa Romeo.
 One that puts rationality a little further up its priority list with a surprisingly logical interior layout and bags of room to match.
 Its cabin beauty is more than skin-deep, being well-made and practical with electronics work properly.

 But it also looks – and broadly drives – like an Alfa Romeo should.
-It’s at risk of Buckaroo-ing under the weight of all its styling influences (see the ghost of the Alfa SZ in its front lights?) yet carries them off well, while the handling balance is fun even if the hyperactive steering and occasionally clumsy powertrain take a little adjustment.
+It carries off abundant retro styling cues remarkably well, while the handling balance is fun even if the hyperactive steering and occasionally clumsy powertrain mapping take a little adjustment.
 There’s enough going on here to deservedly distract you from a swathe of duller rivals.
-Hopefully the ownership experience will match.
+And if it pops up at an affordable price on your business car scheme, all the better.